Hiring with Intention: An Easier Approach to Finding the Right Talent

 - Kimberly Wilson

-Hiring with intention turns guesswork into strategy and helps you attract talent that actually fits and sticks.
+Hiring with intention turns guesswork into strategy and helps you attract talent that fits, contributes, and stays.

 ▌This article shares seven intentional hiring shifts to help you find the right talent, reduce hiring risk, and build long-term team success.